pumasecurity/nymeria/src/cloud_functions/README.md

 # Cloud Functions

-This directory contains a minimally-viable codebase for cloud functions that upload files to the cloud storage services of the other providers using the following Workload Identity Federation integrations:
+This directory contains a minimally-viable codebase for cloud functions that upload files to the all of the Big 3 cloud storage services using the Workload Identity Federation.

-- Azure uploading files to AWS S3 (by establishing trust via JWTs)
-- Azure uploading files to Google Cloud Storage (by establishing trust via JWTs)
-- Google Cloud uploading files to AWS S3 (by establishing trust via JWTs)
-- Google Cloud uploading files to Azure Storage (by establishing trust via JWTs)
-- AWS uploading files to Google Cloud Storage ([by creating a Version 4 AWS Signature, sending it to the Google Cloud Security Token Service, and exchanging it for a short-lived OIDC token](https://cloud.google.com/iam/docs/workload-identity-federation-with-other-clouds#rest))

-As Azure does not support an AWS Sigv4 exchange process like Google Cloud does, this codebase does not provide a solution for AWS uploading files to Azure Storage.

 ## Usage